Curriculum Vitae – McNulty CV 2-19

 2004, 2017.
 Affiliated Scholar.
 Pontificia Universidad Católica de Perú.
 Political Science Department, Lima, Peru.

+2019.
 Democracy from Above?
-The Unfulfilled Promise of Nationally Mandated Participatory Reforms in the Developing World.
-Book manuscript.
+The Unfulfilled Promise of Nationally Mandated Participatory Reforms.
+Stanford University Press.

 - Voice and Vote: Decentralization and Participation in Post-Fujimori Peru.
 Stanford: Stanford University Press.